Virginia Child Porn Defense Attorney | State and Federal Charges

 In Virginia, if you produce, possess, distribute or sell sexually explicit materials involving or exploiting a minor, including receiving or distributing materials via the mail or Internet, you may be charged with child pornography charges.
 These charges can occur even if you are unaware of this content in your home.

+Due to the steep penalties that follow a conviction for child pornography, it is imperative to hire an attorney that routinely handles these specific cases.
 For a first offense, it will likely be charged as a Class 6 felony.
 If convicted you may face up to five years in either jail or prison and a possible fine of up to $2,500.
 For a second and any subsequent offenses, you may face a class 5 felony which carries with it up to 10 years in prison and a fine of up to $2,500.
+Please be aware that the penalties are even greater for crimes that involve production, reproduction, distribution, selling, and sharing.

 If convicted of running a website that profits off the exploitation of children, you may face a class 4 felony with a punishment of at least two and up to 10 years in jail as well as a possible fine up to $100,000.